You can find more information about Ticino in our article Hiking in Ticino with 30 mountain railroads.

 Village of Gandria

 The village of Gandria has now been incorporated into Lugano.
 It is located on the northern shore of Lake Lugano at 295 meters above sea level on a steep slope of Monte Brè.
 From the Lugano train station it is five kilometers away in an easterly direction.
 The fascination that still today emanates from this small town is related to the fact that here you can dive into the past.
 The small alleys by the lake perfectly reflect the former life.
 Nothing has changed here for more than a hundred years.
 You can get to the village either by boat or along the olive tree path, a picturesque nature trail.
 The Lugano Tourist Office offers a free guided tour every Friday afternoon during the summer, following the boat trip.
-Prior registration is required.
+Prior booking is required.

 Orselina with the Madonna del Sasso